gaosq0604/LeetCode-in-Python/README.md

-While solving the problems, I'll make share with my answer.
+While solving these problems, I'll make share with my answer.